Popovkov57/random-user-app/README.md

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 # Random User App

-A simple React CRUD web application to get random users from this [API]()
+A simple React CRUD web application to get random users from this [Random Data API](https://random-data-api.com)

 ## Installation
 Follwing are the steps to install this application

-1. Clone this repository from https://github.com/Popovkov57/random-user-app.
-In the terminal/command prompt, `cd` to the desired directory and type
+1. Clone this repository
 ```
 git clone git@github.com:Popovkov57/random-user-app.git
 ```

-2. `cd` into the `random-user-app` which was cloned.
+2. Go into the folder `random-user-app` which was cloned.
 ```
 cd random-user-app
 ```